 In a recent study published in Trends in Endocrinology & Metabolism, Dutch researchers propose the theory that exposure to cold promotes weight loss.
-We’ve seen this theory in previous research: Exposure to temperatures cold enough to be uncomfortable promotes the production of brown fat in our bodies and brown fat helps us burn fat.
+We’ve seen this temperature training theory in previous research: Exposure to temperatures cold enough to be uncomfortable promotes the production of brown fat in our bodies and brown fat helps us burn fat.

 We posed a question seeing previous studies on this subject that’s yet to be answered “Do Raynaud’s sufferers naturally produce more brown fat and therefore – all other things being equal (e.g., metabolism) – tend to be thinner than non-Raynaud’s sufferers?”
 We have seen a tendency for Frosties to be on the slim side in general.
 One might hypothesize that lower body fat could make someone more susceptible to being cold, but this research would suggest the reverse: Our response to the cold could be generating energy that lowers our body fat, making people who are often cold slimmer.
 Definitely something worth exploring!